Eudonia atmogramma: Description

 Meyrick described the species as follows:

 ♂.
 23-24 mm.
 Head and thorax light grey more or less mixed with whitish.
 Palpi 3, light grey, white towards base beneath.
 Antennal ciliations 2/3.
 Abdomen pale greyish-ochreous.
 Forewings elongate, very narrow towards base, gradually dilated posteriorly, apex obtuse, termen slightly rounded, rather oblique; ochreous-grey, usually more or less suffused with whitish on veins, interneural spaces more or less suffusedly sprinkled with dark fuscous; claviform indicated by a small spot of dark-fuscous suffusion : cilia white, with a grey line.
 Hindwings 1 1/4 without long hairs in cell; light grey, paler towards base : cilia white or in one specimen whitish-ochreous, with faint grey line.

 This species is similar in appearance to forms of Eudonia paltomacha.
 It is also possible to confuse this species with a form of Eudonia leptalea.

 Distribution

 This species is endemic to New Zealand and has been observed on the South Island as well as on Stewart Island.

 Habitat

 This species has been observed in a variety of habitats including saline wetlands, salt pan habitat, and granite sand plains.

 Behaviour

 Adults have been recorded on wing most months of the year except July.
 They are most frequently observed from September to December.
-The adult moths are attracted to light.
+The adult moths are attracted to light and have been collected via a mercury vapour light trap.